Land Remote Sensing Program

 Land Remote Sensing Program Highlights Archive

-NOTE: Information and links in LRS Highlights are current at the time the information is posted.
+NOTE: Information and links in Land Remote Sensing Highlights are current at the time the information is posted.

 Document Accessibility: Adobe Systems Incorporated has information about PDFs and the visually impaired.
 This information provides tools to help make PDF files accessible.
 These tools convert Adobe PDF documents into HTML or ASCII text, which then can be read by a number of common screen-reading programs that synthesize text as audible speech.
 In addition, an accessible version of Acrobat Reader 7.0 for Windows (English only), which contains support for screen readers, is available.
 These tools and the accessible reader may be obtained free from Adobe at Adobe Access.